 Capacity is important for all Green-GEAR Solutions, even if the exact indicators differ.
 The GeoAlt is focusing on the impact of geometric altimetry in the TMA, assuming that the removal of the Transition Layer will enable the use of more flight levels (FLs) and thus increase capacity of TMA.
 As the focus is on TMA, the appropriate capacity indicator is CAP1 – TMA throughput in unit of time.
 The SM and GRC Solutions are looking at the changes in en-route airspace, and as such the CAP2 - The total number of movements per volume of En-Route airspace per hour for specific traffic mix and density at peak demand hours – as appropriate indicator.
 The initial assumptions are that the SM could increase en-route capacity by further reduction of vertical separation, and that the GRC will be able to redistribute traffic to take the en-route capacity in account, thus reducing the need for demand-capacity balancing measures.

 Cost-efficiency KPA is addressed in GeoAlt and GRC, and is not applicable in SM.
-By using GeoAlt Solution, there is potential for cost efficiency benefit through engine wear reduction due to thrust consistency, which is measured through AUC4 iIndirect operating costs for an airspace user).
+By using GeoAlt Solution, there is potential for cost efficiency benefit through engine wear reduction due to thrust consistency, which is measured through AUC4 indirect operating costs for an airspace user).
 The GRC will asses AUC3 (the impact on direct costs related to the aeroplane and passengers) and AUC1 (the minutes of strategic delay saved with the Solution), as the initial assumptions are that the fuel costs and minutes of delay could be reduced (on average, on network level).

 Operational efficiency KPA is important from the efficiency, but also from the environmental point of view.
 The Green-GEAR Solutions are aiming to reduce the fuel consumption, on average.
-As such, the Solutions will asses the FEFF1 (the total amount of planned fuel burnt divided by the number of flights), in the airspace under evaluation (i.e., TMA for GeoAlt, and en-route for SM and GRC).
+As such, the Solutions will asses the FEFF1 (the total amount of planned fuel burnt divided by the number of flights) in the airspace under evaluation (i.e., TMA for GeoAlt, and en-route for SM and GRC).
 Furthermore, SM and GRC will assess TEFF6 (the average of the distribution of actual en-route durations), as the initial assumptions are that these two Solutions will help reduce the en-route durations.

 Safety is paramount concern for SM Solution, and an important indicator for GeoAlt.
 The SM will quantify the mid-air collision risk in the en-route flight segment.
 A hypothetical reduction of minimum vertical separation under barometric altimetry in itself would obviously increase the collision risk; this is counteracted by the increased accuracy of geometric altimetry.
 The latter is a mixed blessing though: while collision risk of aircraft properly separated decreases with higher accuracy altimetry, the collision risk of aircraft that are erroneously on the same flight level increases.
 The investigation will quantify the collision risk according to an adaptation of the ICAO RVSM methodology, measured by SAF1.
 Other safety indicators will be looked at as well (SAF1.1, SAF1.10.2, SAF1.10.3).
 The GeoAlt Solution would reduce the risk of capturing the glideslope from above in hot weather conditions, which could otherwise cause energy management issues or potentially lead to a missed Approach, also to be measured by SAF1.
 The GRC Solution will divise new route charging mechanism, but will not change the way the flights are operated, and as such safety is not applicable.